With Pellet Grills becoming more popular than ever, I thought that I would share some tricks for recreating authentic Texas Style Smoked Brisket.

 There are many choices when selecting a brisket.
 I always recommend looking for a packer Brisket.
 This just means that it contains both the flat and the point of the brisket.

-You will find a range of select and choice on the lower end of the spectrum to prime and Wagyu briskets that are on the higher end off the grading spectrum.
+You will find a range of select choices on the lower end of the spectrum to prime and Wagyu briskets that are on the higher end of the grading spectrum.

 I personally stick to choice or prime if possible and find them to be the most reasonably priced briskets for the money.

 Costco has fantastic prices on briskets and is probably the best place to find briskets outside of Texas.
 When selecting a size for a backyard brisket, I look for a brisket weighing between 14-16 pounds.

 Is a good size to feed everyone but not too big that it will take all night to cook.

 Trimming a brisket for backyard cooking is fairly simple.
 You basically want to do some minor shaping and trim any large pieces of fat off.